daytonaio/content/definitions/20240819_definition_feature flag.md

 ---
-title: 'Feature Flag'
+title: "Feature Flag"
 description:
-  'A feature flag is a powerful technique that allows developers to control the release and activation of features or code paths in a software application.
+  "A feature flag is a powerful technique that allows developers to control the release and activation of features or code paths in a software application.
 It provides a way to toggle functionalities on or off, giving developers the ability to control which features are active for specific users or environments.
-By incorporating feature flags into their development process, teams can release new features gradually, allowing for a smoother deployment and better risk management.'
+By incorporating feature flags into their development process, teams can release new features gradually, allowing for a smoother deployment and better risk management."
 ---

 # Feature Flag